 Jump to accessibility statement Skip to content

-Why the University of Sunderland is checking out it’s Bits and Bobs
+Why the University of Sunderland checked out it’s Bits and Bobs

-Home / More / News / Why the University of Sunderland is checking out it’s Bits and Bobs
+Home / More / News / Why the University of Sunderland checked out it’s Bits and Bobs

 Attendee at event station looking at models

-Bits and Bobs, the University of Sunderland’s annual adult-only event that explores the anatomy of sex, is back again this year.
+Bits and Bobs, the University of Sunderland’s annual adult-only event that explores the anatomy of sex, was back again this year.

-Experts from the University of Sunderland and Newcastle University will be at the Fire Station in Sunderland City Centre on Monday 7th October to demystify our pelvic and genitourinary anatomy in an open and inclusive space.
+Experts from the University of Sunderland and Newcastle University were at the Fire Station in Sunderland City Centre on Monday 7th October to demystify our pelvic and genitourinary anatomy in an open and inclusive space.

-This year, new stations and activities are included and attendees including stations about menopause and perimenopause and the psychology behind sex.
+This year brought new stations and activities including stations about menopause and perimenopause and the psychology behind sex.

-This is part of a series of events to mark World Anatomy Day (Tuesday 15th October) which honours the work of Andreas Vesalius, who is considered the father of anatomy.
+This was part of a series of events to mark World Anatomy Day (Tuesday 15th October) which honours the work of Andreas Vesalius, who is considered the father of anatomy.

 Attendees looking at models